blakeaw/pysb-pkpd/README.md

   * `emax` - Adds an Emax model expression for the specified drug/species in a given compartment.
   * `sigmoidal_emax` - Adds a sigmoidal Emax model expression for the specified drug/species in a given compartment.
+  * `linear_effect` - Adds a linear effect model expression for the specified drug/specis in a given compartment.

 Dosing functions:

-  * `dose_bolus` - adds an instantaneous bolus dose of the specified drug/species, defining the initial concentration at time zero.
+  * `dose_bolus` - adds an instantaneous bolus dose of the specified drug/species which defines the initial concentration at time zero; e.g., to model IV bolus.
-  * `dose_infusion` - adds a continous (zero-order) infusion of the specified drug/species.
+  * `dose_infusion` - adds a continous (zero-order) infusion of the specified drug/species; e.g., to model continuous IV infusion.
+  * `dose_absorbed` - adds a dose of the specified drug which is absorbed into the specified compartment via first-order kinetics, including a bioavailibity factor; e.g., to model oral dosing or a subcutaneous depot.

 ### Preconstructed models